vinitkumar/.vim/Readme.md

 " some misc plugins/ functions picked/borrowed from the Internets source ~/.vim/parts/misc.vim

-" Reload the vim anytime a change is done in the .vimrc file au!
-BufWritePost .vimrc so %
+"" Reload the vim anytime a change is done in the .vimrc file au!
+BufWritePost ~/.vim/parts/plugin.vim  so % au!
+BufWritePost ~/.vim/parts/general.vim  so % au!
+BufWritePost ~/.vim/parts/ui.vim  so % au!
+BufWritePost ~/.vim/parts/autocmd.vim  so % au!
+BufWritePost ~/.vim/parts/pluginconf.vim  so % au!
+BufWritePost ~/.vim/parts/mappings.vim  so %
+au!
+BufWritePost /.vim/parts/misc.vim  so %

+au!
+BufWritePost .vimrc so % Reload the vim anytime a change is done in the .vimrc file
 ```

 > ~/.gvimrc